instore/slate/source/includes/_data.md

 ### customerFacingOrderNumber

 Optional.
 Will be printed on the receipt.
 Any order identifier that was sent to the customer as part of the checkout process.
 Useful in customer service situations as it allows the customer to identify the order over the phone.

+### locationId

+Required.
+An Instore locationId identifying the location that the order is intended for.

 ### discounts